Joshua Parra, DVM, DACVECC

 Dr. Mosley received his veterinary degree from Michigan State University in 2008.
 After practicing general small animal medicine and emergency medicine in the Chicago area for several years, Dr. Mosley moved to Florida to continue practicing emergency medicine.
 His professional interests include surgery and ultrasonography.

 He shares his home with his 4 children, a chihuahua mix named Pepper, and a cat named Sparta.
 In his free time, Dr. Mosley enjoys reading, hiking, watching hockey, and spending time with his family.

-Dr. Jessica Sarmiento is an Emergency veterinarian at Florida Veterinary Referral Center & 24-hour Emergency Hospital (FVRC).
+Dr. Mackenzie Gray is an emergency veterinarian at Florida Veterinary Referral Center (FVRC).

 Dr. Gray received her Bachelor of Science in Biology, and in Psychology from Southern Methodist University.
 She received her Doctor of Veterinary Medicine from Kansas State University.
 Dr. Gray is passionate about educating owners and helping them become active and knowledgeable participants in their pet’s healthcare.
 Dr. Gray shares her home with her three German Shepherds, a Husky, and five cats.
 Off duty, she enjoys spending quality time with her pets, getting outside in nature, and exploring local restaurants with family and friends.
 Having grown up in Naples, Dr. Gray is excited to get back to her Florida roots and support her community through providing high-quality and compassionate veterinary services.